Andrei-Lapusteanu/Cold-Revenge/README.md

 3D FPS game developed in Unity in which you have to eliminate the refrigerators attack you

+## Synopsis

+*You're Steve, a refrigerator repairman.
+You were sent here to take care of the matter, but the fridges have other plans.
+Somehow they came to life and aren't happy to see you.
+Luck has it that you found a cannon that can fire vegetables, this should probably deal with the fridges.*

 # Technologies

 - Developed using **Unity** in **C#**